What to Put Under Your Mattress on the Floor for Optimal Comfort

 Box Springs

-Frequently Asked Questions about Bed on the Floor
+Frequently Asked Questions About a Bed on the Floor

 Is it okay to have your bed on the floor?